-As long as software like Photoshop remain the preferred graphics editor for most website designers, PSD to WordPress conversion and theme integration remains a necessary step for the website design process.
+As long as software like Photoshop remains the preferred graphics editor for most social media graphic designs, website designers, particularly those specializing in PSD to WordPress conversion and theme integration remain a necessary step for the website design process.

 What are the alternatives to PSD to WordPress conversion that allow a designer’s creativity to blend seamlessly with a developer’s technical expertise?